 - 1. Assemble a committee of eligible faculty members.
-Your committee must have at least 3 members.
-At least two of them must be College of Education faculty members. - 2.
-Work with your advisor to choose the committee members that you want to serve on your dissertation committee.
-Usually, three major members from the preliminary exam are asked, and the minor members may waive their rights to be on the committee.
+Your committee must have at least three members.
+They all must be members of the University of Arizona Graduate Faculty. - 2.
+Work with your advisor to choose the committee members who you want to serve on your dissertation committee.
+Usually, three members from the Comprehensive Exam are asked, and the minor members may waive their rights to be on the committee.
 However, more than three members may serve on your committee if you wish. - 3.
 Obtain approval from your advisor to send your final proposal to the other committee members. - 4.
 After your written proposal is approved for the oral defense by all of your committee members, then you will schedule the oral proposal defense meeting and enter appropriate information on Grad Path.
-Obtain a Dissertation Proposal Approval form from the Graduate Coordinator and take it to the meeting for signatures.
-Return the form to the graduate coordinator after the form has been completed and signed by the committee.